hellondhb/website/Terms of Service.md

 # [**Terms of Service**](https://newdayhomebuyer.com/termsofservice/)

-**Last updated:** August 30, 2025
+**Last updated:** October 3, 2025

 These Terms of Service (“**Terms**”) govern your use of websites, forms, and services provided by **New Day Homebuyer (“NDHB,” “we,” “us,” “our”)**.
 By using our sites or submitting information, you agree to these Terms and to our [**Privacy Policy**](https://newdayhomebuyer.com/privacy/?utm_source=chatgpt.com).

 ## **1\) Who We Are / No Professional Advice**

-NDHB is a marketing and communications platform focused on real estate problem-solving, referrals, and investment opportunities.
+NDHB is a real estate investment company that purchases residential properties directly from homeowners for cash.
 We are **not** a licensed brokerage and do **not** provide legal, tax, or financial advice.

 ## **2\) Eligibility & Your Responsibilities**